Creating session report templates

 Scores (Numeric Evaluation Fields)

-Scores are quantitative performance metrics.
-These allow instructors to assign a numerical value to specific behaviors or learning outcomes.
+Scores are quantitative performance metrics to evaluate student sessions.
+These allow instructors to assign a numerical value to specific behaviors or learning outcomes while they are completing the action plan for any session.

 Examples (these vary by organization)